Djokovic beats Soeda to reach quarterfinals at Japan Open

 With Djokovic serving for the win, Soeda broke his opponent for the first time when Djokovic double-faulted to make it 5-4.
 But the top-ranked Serb broke Soeda for the fourth time in the final game.

+”But there were not too many negatives today, because I had chances constantly.
+I had match points at 5-4, but he just came up with some very good shots and fought hard and that’s why we give him credit.
+But from my side, I’m really pleased.”

-Djokovic, who is 42-8 this season with three titles in four finals, will next face Lucas Pouille in the quarterfinals.
-Pouille beat Yoshihito Nishioka 6-1, 6-2.
+Djokovic, who is 42-8 this season with three titles in four finals, has a day off Thursday.
+He faces Lucas Pouille in the quarterfinals after the Frenchman beat Yoshihito Nishioka 6-1, 6-2.

 —